Title of qualification achieved at the end of the course

 1 double lesson of focussed practical work – developing your designing and practical skills;

-4 lessons on extended projects (including coursework) – these lessons will develop your investigative, design and problem-solving skills.
+4 lessons on extended projects (including Component 2 and 3 Internal Assessments) – these lessons will develop your investigative, design and problem-solving skills.

-Students should expect no more than 15 hours of practical work across the year.
+Students should expect no more than 20 hours of practical across the year.

-Students will experience a range of hand and computer-based design software and will end up using these skills to complete an extended coursework unit (under timed conditions).
+Students will experience a range of hand and computer-based design software and will end up using these skills to complete their Internal Assessments.